Part 1, Part 2

 The information will help to equip you so that you're able to provide this aspect of your 'duty of care'.
 This will be particularly helpful if you've struggled when dealing with employee burn-out, 'nervous breakdowns' and depression in the past.

 Of course you could have landed on this page because you do care.
 Great!
 Happy workers are more likely to make happy partners and more considerate parents, friends, carers, etc - you name it.
 Your care will create a ripple effect of positive energy.
-I know - I work for a large organisation.
+I know - I've worked for a large organisation.

 If you're thinking about how you communicate with your staff, you may also be interested in my page about Interpreting Body Language.